-The understanding of the abacus primarily lies in assigning place values to each of the beads.
+The understanding of the fact of the abacus primarily lies in assigning place values to each of the beads.
 The place value is represented via the different columns.
 Understanding what each column represents is the crux of understanding this tool.
-The far-right column represents the singles unit (e.g. 3 in 13) whereas the one adjacent to it represents the tens unit, and so on.
+The far-right column represents the singles unit and the one adjacent to it represents the tens unit, and so on.
 The beads are also segregated such that the bottom half represents all the numbers from one to five whereas the top half focuses on five and ten.

 When compared to conventional methods of calculation, the abacus stands out as being more accurate as well as efficient concerning the time taken.
 Complicated mathematical problems can also be approached using this device, but it is not as simple as basic mathematics unless proper training and guidance are provided.

 The children who use the abacus for mathematical calculations have been noted to arrive at the proper solutions for problems in less than half the time that conventional mathematical methods use, and also in a much calmer and smoother manner.
 The device uses simple and straightforward principles that do not confuse students.
 It allows them to stick to their methods.
 Therefore, the abacus has become an extremely popular device that is now used around the world for education and recreational learning.

 How to Use an Abacus?

 Different Types of Abacus

 As the origins of this device are still not very clear, it is not easy to which abacus is authentic and which is a derivative.
 However, different types of abacus have gained popularity in different regions and for different reasons.
 These days, there are a few that are most commonly used, the most popular among them being the Chinese abacus known as the Suanpan.